 4. The holistic approach

 When we agree to a public speaking engagement, our minds swirl with awful scenarios.
 Someone will ask a question we won’t be able to answer.
 Someone in the audience knows more than we do.
 We will suffer an embarrassing wardrobe malfunction that will be the talk of the office for years.
-All of this catastrophising (see 12 Signs of unbalanced thinking, Part I) shows that a fear of public speaking is a fear of presenting to society, of sticking our heads above the parapet.
+All of this catastrophising (see 12 Signs of unbalanced thinking) shows that a fear of public speaking is a fear of presenting to society, of sticking our heads above the parapet.
 The source of this fear is a fundamental lack of self-worth and a corresponding sense of shame for not feeling good enough.
 The stage fright affecting major public figures shows that this shame is impervious to success.

 The antidote to this shame is personal development.
 Addressing root causes is challenging because it requires dealing with the unexpressed pain surrounding the core issue.
 However, doing so brings across-the-board improvements in wellbeing and capability.
 Holistic practices that build self-worth will naturally diminish fears of public speaking.
 Then you too can take to the stage without forgetting any lyrics or projectile vomiting onto your front-row admirers.